VimalBharti99/VimalBharti99/README.md

 - 👋 Hi, I’m @VimalBharti
 - 🫵 you can call me Rosy also
-- 👀 interested in designing
+- 👀 interested in web designing
 - 🌱 currently learning
 - 👻 poke me on instagram @rosyjaikar